Sunday, August 25, 2024

 I was baffled, his idea seemed too far out.

-A few days later Christer emailed me again with a link to Marco Pinterec's website where this unfamiliar debounce paradigm is discussed.
+A few days later Christer emailed me again with a link to Marco Pinterec's website where this unusual debounce paradigm is discussed.

 Ralph Bacon's video (here) shows Marco's idea in action.